-Below is a timeline of the co-op's early years following that meeting and the events since, which have helped shape Continental Divide Electric into the co-op it is today.
+Below is a timeline of events that have helped shape Continental Divide Electric into the co-op it is today.

-September 14, 1945 – Continental Divide Electric Cooperative, Inc. incorporated under the existing state and federal laws and issued a certificate of incorporation.
+September 14, 1945 – Continental Divide Electric Cooperative, Inc. incorporated under existing state and federal laws and was issued a certificate of incorporation.

-1948 – Lon Adams hired as Continental Divide's first manager, and the co-op's received its first loan approval to construct electric facilities in the Ramah and Zuni areas.
+1948 – Lon Adams hired as Continental Divide's first manager.
+First loan approval received to construct electric facilities in the Ramah and Zuni areas.

 1949 – CDEC purchased Inland Utilities in Grants (500 W. Santa Fe Ave.) with approximately 1,200 consumers and 290 miles of line.
 The co-op also obtained Inland's generation facilities and created its own power until September 1954 when the last generator was retired.
-A 115-kV transmission line from Plains Electric Generation Plant in Algodones was built and it began providing our power.
+A 115-kV transmission line from Plains Electric Generation Plant in Algodones, N.M, was built and began providing CDEC power.

 1963 – Continental Divide's service area stretched west to Canoncito, about 45 miles east of Grants and as far east as Navajo, Ariz.
 It spanned south to the Ramah-Zuni area and north to about 18 miles south of Shiprock.

 1964 – Plains Electric Generation and Transmission Cooperative purchased the co-op's transmission facilities.

 1975 – Fred A. Lackey succeeds Maurice Kaderli as CDEC's manager.

 1979 – Continental Divide named the fastest growing electric cooperative in the nation.
 That growth continued into the early 1980s, in step with the uranium-mining boom.

 1989 – The Continental Divide Electric Foundation was established to assist CDEC members with scholarship money.